aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 `POTCAR`.
 The atoms are always ordered in increasing atomic number.
 An abinit input file containing the input structure can be written by using the `.abin` extension.
 An elk input template can be written using the `.elk` extension.
-A simple cif file (no symmetry) is generated if the `.cif` extension is used.
+A simple cif file is generated if the `.cif` extension is used.
+If NOSYM (or NOSYMM) is used, the cif file is written without symmetry (i.e. in the P1 space group).

 A template input file for crystal14 (incomplete - no basis set specification) can be written with the extension `.d12`.
 The generation of these inputs uses the spglib symmetry routines to find the crystal symmetry, and is still experimental.
 You should do NEWCELL PRIMITIVE or NEWCELL STANDARD before writing a `.d12` file.
-The NOSYM (or NOSYMM) option before CRYSTAL writes a template in the P1 space group, and is probably a safer choice.
+The NOSYM (or NOSYMM) option before writes a template in the P1 space group, and is probably a safer choice.

 A Gaussian input file for calculations under periodic boundary conditions can be written using the `.gau` extension.
 For a template